katerinavlkova/english-for-designers/03-case-studies/casestudy.md

 ![konkurence](https://github.com/user-attachments/assets/93787b8f-c7cd-446e-a2a5-a3be3825b279)

-What I noticed quickly was that most of them use the same color palette — mostly green, blue, or purple, often in very similar shades.
+What I noticed quickly was that most of them use the same color palette — mostly green or blue, often in very similar shades.
 Their logos are usually typographic with a small graphic detail, or they use a symbol next to the name.
 But many of those symbols don’t really say much.

 Some identities also felt very outdated — like they hadn’t changed in years and no longer fit today’s communication needs.